LeonidYutlin/formatp/README.md

 ### Implementation details

-- The output is buffered to issue less write syscalls
+- The output is buffered to issue fewer write syscalls
 - `formatp` uses an internal jump table to reduce comparisons per `'%'` processed
 - The assembly bindings are PIE-compliant
-- If you can use an alternative conversion specification for a power of 2 base number (for example instead of `%r8` you can use `%o`), then it is better to use the version that isn't `%r`, since all powers of 2 conversions use bit shifts instead of division, making them faster
+- If you can use an alternative conversion specification for a power of 2 base number (for example instead of `%r8` you can use `%o`), then it is better to use a version that isn't `%r`, since all powers of 2 conversions use bit shifts instead of division, making them faster

 `formatp.h` contains macros that wrap the assembly bindings in a more user-friendly way